Shashank-Manognya/Intel-Unnati-Industrial-Training-Program-2024-2025/README.md

 Features:

-    Encrypt files: Encrypts a user-chosen file or directory using a random File Encryption Key (FEK).
+    Encrypt files: Encrypts a user-choosen file or directory using a random File Encryption Key (FEK).

     Store encryption key securely: The FEK is stored in an encrypted form, protected by a user-defined passphrase.